DaRealFreak/ajax_pagination/README.md

 or you can download the extension from the TYPO3 extension repository and install it with the extension manager module.
 2. Include the template `AJAX Pagination (ajax_pagination)` to the included static templates.
 3. Now you can change `<f:widget.paginate ... > ... </f:widget.paginate>` to `<p:widget.paginate ... > ... </p:widget.paginate>`
-and everything should work already.
+after including the ViewHelper namespace `xmlns:p="http://typo3.org/ns/SKeuper/AjaxPagination/ViewHelpers"` and everything should work already.

 ## Browser History Manipulation
 The pagination adds the option to manipulate the browser history while paginating.